 Data leaks occur when a criminal hacker or entity gains unauthorized access to a system containing sensitive or protected information.
 The sensitive data could be any identifiable information, ranging from a debit card number to healthcare records.
 The breaches are usually a consequence of lax security, system glitches or human error.

 How can my software business stay protected from a data breach?

 There are rules put in place by credit card brands to help businesses in the fight for data protection.
 Observing the PCI Data Security Standards (PCI DSS) is something any business accepting credit cards must do, or they could face fines - or worse, a data breach.
 The average cost of a data breach was $3.86 million, with Americans experiencing the highest per capita cost at $233.

 There are 12 main requirements detailed by the PCI Security Standards Council (SSC) here.
 This guide can be used by those that undergo an on-site assessment or use the Self-Assessment Questionnaire (SAQ-D).

 Networks can be built with security in mind from the start, so it’s important to think about segmentation right off the bat.
 Segmenting your networks will keep them from talking to each other, so that if a criminal hacker is successful in getting access to one segment of your network, keeping it separate from other segments will help keep them protected.
 This will reduce your PCI audit scope.

-If you have any doubt about navigating PCI compliance, there are very skilled qualified security assessors (QSA) out there that can help you understand the complex and ever-changing protocols.
+If you have any doubt about navigating PCI compliance, there are qualified security assessors (QSA) who can help you understand the complex and ever-changing protocols.
 These QSAs are trained by the PCI SSC to help conduct assessments on how to handle credit card data.
-They can help with even the most massive compliance requirements to ensure you stay protected.
+They can help with even the biggest compliance requirements to ensure you stay protected.